Swiss export products banned as toxic at home

 L.G.: Green parliamentarian Lisa Mazzone filed an inquiryexternal link seeking clarification from the cabinet.
 We will then consider asking the government to legislate on this issue.
 In addition, under the Basel Convention, Switzerland has an obligation to prohibit the export of hazardous waste to signatory countries.

 However, several African countries, including Cameroon, where these two pesticides were exported, are included in this definition of hazardous substances that are prohibited in the countries of production.
+However, several African countries, including Cameroon, where these two pesticides were exported, have included in their definition of toxic wastes those hazardous substances that are prohibited in the countries of production.
 That is why we are asking the Confederation to honor its commitments and put an end to these illegal exports.

 swissinfo.ch: You denounce the negative role of Switzerland.
 But these countries could very well ban on their own initiative the use of these substances on their territory.